Andrew-booler/DVCS/BetaTestingReport.md

 ### status

 This command simply did not behave correctly.
 This was a huge issue during beta testing since this is a very frequently used command.
 Luckily, code related to `status` is mostly contained to the repository module.
 We were able to track down issues related to this command and improve the functionality by adjusting a few lines in the repository module.
+Specifically we found an error with our Revlog caused the function to break when it came down to comparing files with the same name and size.
+To work around this bug we added a fix to compare files by modification times.
+Another problem we fixed was a usability issue.
+We added a "staging" section which works by looking at which files are in the "to-add" file and prints them.

 ### heads

 Because this command is relatively simple we were able to adjust our implementation and a few safety checks to avoid crashes on edge case scenarios.
 In addition, we were able to make output usability improvements.
+Specifically, after repository initialization, we create a null revision in changelog and manifest.
+To display all the heads, we added a list in the repository to hold all the heads and update it each time commit is called.

 ### commit

 ### init

+To fix the problems we had with init, we check for the existence of a .jsaw folder to see if there is a repository in the directory.
+If the hidden .jsaw folder exists, the initialize function will return nothing and output an error message.

 ### clone

+Clone didn’t work because the system was always using the current working directory to initialize the repository object.
+This meant that when clone was called in a different directory the repository object would be nil.
+We have fixed this by not always using the current directory to initialize the repository object.

 ### add